-Heading the Church is the vicar The Revd Canon John A Stanley supported by the Church Wardens Mr Steve Hill and Mrs Anne Wilson.
-The Structure management is exercised by the Parochial Church Council (PCC) which in turn is subdivided into three main teams: The Standing Committee which deals with matters to bring before the next PCC, the Ministry Team which includes clergy, Readers and Church Wardens and the Family Worker Committee which not just oversees the work of the Family Worker but offers support and encouragement.
+Structure management is exercised by the Parochial Church Council (PCC) which in turn is subdivided into three main teams: The Standing Committee which deals with matters to bring before the next PCC, the Ministry Team which includes clergy, Readers and Church Wardens.

-Additional staff: Rev Liz Collison - Hon Curate and Readers, Mrs Hazel Byron, Mrs Gwyn Eagleton, Mrs Elaine Stanley and Mrs Christine Monaghan.
-They support the vicar in a variety of ways, most noticeably in the preparing and the leading of worship and preaching sermons.
+Additional staff: Rev Liz Collison - Hon Curate and Readers, Mrs Hazel Byron, Mrs Gwyn Eagleton and Mrs Christine Monaghan.
+They support the Church in a variety of ways, most noticeably in the preparing and the leading of worship and preaching sermons.
 We have a Reader in Training.

 Huyton Parish Church is committed to serving the wider community through our school, Huyton with Roby C of E School and the Fourth Dimension (Charity Shop) in the town centre.
 Although the Family Worker Project has now closed, efforts are being made to restart it in the near future.